 ‘Capacity, governance and culture’

-Özgür Burak Akkol, Chairman of the Board, Centre for the Fourth Industrial Revolution (C4IR) Turkey and Chairman of the Board at Turkish Employers Association of Metal Industries (MESS)
+Özgür Burak Akkol, Chairman of the Board at MESS, Turkish Employers Association of Metal Industries (Centre for the Fourth Industrial Revolution, Turkey)

 We have seen companies accelerate their digitalization and automation efforts to adjust to the pandemic.
 Industry has been reshaped by digitalization and 4IR technologies – both to improve efficiency but also as a prerequisite to achieving the Sustainable Development Goals.
 We need to equip organisations and employees for this transformation through capacity, governance and culture.